-And how are you a citizen of Katzman Country?
+And how does one become a citizen of Katzmania?
 You're born into it.
-You've grown up with Giant Claw on its endless Creature Feature local TV appearances, and even as a child you laughed at it's absurdity, as if Big Bird or some obscene muppet show cast-off had somehow infiltrated adult military 'serious' programming, like Harpo Marx at the custom's desk.
-Now, forty years later, you come back from the doctor after waiting for the results of your first chest X-ray after 33 years of smoking, needing see a monster you can sneer at and safely destroy with some atomic spitballs, something to bring icicle familiarity like a snowman pining puddleward as he meshes into the hot asphalt of your hellish reality.
+You've grown up with Giant Claw on its endless Creature Feature local TV appearances through the late-60s to early-80s, and even as a child you laughed at it's absurdity.
+It was as if Big Bird or some obscene muppet show cast-off had somehow infiltrated adult military 'serious' programming, like Harpo Marx at the custom's desk.
+As a kid regularly excluded from adult conversation, seeing them trying to pass this thing off as a threat was very comforting.
+Now, forty years later, you come back from the doctor after waiting for the results of your first chest X-ray after 33 years of smoking.
+You're needing see a monster you can sneer at and safely destroy with some atomic spitballs, something to bring icicle familiarity like a snowman pining puddleward as he meshes into the hot asphalt of your hellish reality.
 Not that I'd ever drink water (except constantly) but water never runs out.

 HAWKS' WIDENING GYRE